IHCCJava/IHCC.github.io/general-project-instructions/README.md

 Give it a descriptive title and add a description of your changes.
 Then click "Submit pull request".

+You are now taking to the pull request that was just created.
+The URL should end with `pull/##` where the ## is the unique number for the pull request.
+Copy that URL.
+You will use it when you turn in your project.

 This will now show up on my side, and I can review your changes.
 It will also kick off an automated pipeline to run tests.
 Give it a few minutes, and you'll see a checkmark next to the job.